-- a.
-Activities that are a part of the district's plan to reduce the use of restraint. - b.
-Resources that are a part of the district's plan to reduce the use of restraint. - a.
-Activities that are part of the district's plan to reduce restraint: - Expand implementation of the Secondary Student Support Model in targeted schools to provide social, emotional and behavioral support to targeted students with a primary eligibility of Emotional/Behavior Disabilities and Autism Spectrum Disorder. - Train Behavioral Technicians who work in the Secondary Support Model in the principles of applied behavioral analysis and prevention strategies. - Implement student-specific strategies such as: reviewing individual educational plans (IEPs) and Section 504 plans; conducting evaluations/reevaluations and FBAs; and evaluating effectiveness of PBIPs.
-District ESE support team staff and District Student Support Services staff will assist school staff in this process. - o Implement district and school strategies for increasing parental involvement.
+Describe activities that are a part of the district's plan to reduce the use of restraint.

+- -Implement student-specific strategies such as: reviewing individual educational plans (IEPs) and Section 504 plans; conducting evaluations/reevaluations and FBAs; evaluating effectiveness of PBIPs and health care plans specific to individual students' responses/progress.
+District ESE support team staff and District Student Support Services staff will assist school staff in this process. - -Implement district and school strategies for increasing parental involvement.
 Schools are to involve parents in the FBA and PBIP process.
 Schools are to advertise ESE Parent Advisory Meetings.
-The ESE Department website includes information on opportunities for parent involvement, training available to parents and information specific to restraint including a document produced by the FDOE for parents on restraint.

-- o Introduce or strengthen multi-tiered systems of support (MTSS), which could include schoolwide positive behavioral support.
-Schools are required to have a Response to Intervention (RtI) team.
-To support schools in implementing schoolwide positive behavioral support a variety professional development opportunities are available including CHAMPs, PBASS, FBA/PBIP and in specific schools, PCM. - Provide a variety of professional development opportunities in positive behavioral supports and in understanding impact of disability. - To ensure that all PCM Practitioners are trained in positive behavioral supports, PCM Instructors will identify any PCM Practitioner that has not attended PBASSS, training will be provided for identified individuals. - The Program Specialist for Behavior assigned as the point person to coordinator ESE behavior training will facilitate a committee review of the current PBASSS and FBA/PBIP training material and will revise the training material if needed. - Review a variety of restraint trainings available to determine if the district should continue to use PCM. - b.
-Resources that are part of the district's plan to reduce restraint include: - SEDNET, FDLRS/FIN, DPI, PBIS, and CARD as well as other departments within the district.
+The ESE Department website includes information on opportunities for parent involvement, training available to parents and information specific to restraint and seclusion including a document produced by the FLDOE for parents on restraint and seclusion. - -Introduce or strengthen multi-tiered systems of support (MTSS), which could include schoolwide positive behavioral support.
+Schools are required to have a Collaborative Problem Solving Team (CPST).
+To support schools in implementing schoolwide positive behavioral support a variety professional development opportunities are available including CHAMPs, PBASS, FBA/PBIP, Leap's and in specific schools, PCM. - -Provide additional professional development training in positive behavioral supports.
+To ensure that all PCM Practitioners are trained in positive behavioral supports, PCM Instructors will identify any PCM Practitioner that has not attended PBASSS.
+As part of a district wide ESE Action Plan, any PCM Practitioner who has not completed PBASSS training will not be an approved PCM team member at any school site until PBASSS training is completed.
+As part of a district wide ESE Action Plan, each school with a PCM trained team must have a FBA/PBIP trained team. - -The Program Specialist for Behavior assigned as the point person to coordinate ESE behavior training will facilitate a committee review of the current PBASSS and FBA/PBIP training material and will revise the training material if needed.

-In the text box below:

-- a.
-Include the total number of incidents of seclusion for the 2013-14 school year and the 2014-15 school year. - b.
-Indicate the percentage of increase or decrease in the 2014-15 rate. - c.
-Provide a rationale for the district's increase or decrease in incidents when comparing the data. - d.
-Note whether or not the district attained the 2014-15 goal for rate reduction and the difference between 2014-15 percentage goal and the actual 2014-15 percentage rate. - a.
-During the 2013-2014 school year there were 29 incidents of seclusion in the district.
-During the 2014-2015 school year there were 23 incidents of seclusion. - b.
-Comparative analysis of data reflects a 21% decrease in incidents of seclusion from 2013-2014 to 2014-2015. - c.
-The rationale for the decrease includes a variety of factors including: - Targeted Trauma Informed Care training. - Mental health resources made readily available by SEDNET to all staff working at the two schools with seclusion rooms. - Use of the Zones of Regulation. - Implementation of student specific strategies. - d.
-The district exceeded the 5% goal of reduction by 16%.
-The districts rate of reduction was 21% in incidents of seclusion from 2013-2014 to 2014-2015.

-The District did not prohibit the use of seclusion during the 2015-2016 school year.
-However, upon School Board approval in June of 2016, the District will prohibit the use of seclusion to begin with the 2016-2017 school year.
+-The ESE District Supervisor over Behavior will facilitate a review of a variety of restraint trainings available to determine if the district should continue to use PCM.

+-The SEDNET Coordinator will provide resources and targeted professional development on Trauma Informed Care.

+Describe baseline data (2012-2013 or more current) for rates and settings of seclusion and for students who are secluded.